 In comparison, due to the greatly directional tread texture, the CrossClimates 2 isn’t super quiet when driving on the roads, with an even higher noise level than other all-terrain products.

 Fuel Consumption and Rolling Resistance

 At the same time, the CrossClimate 2 consists of a ply polyester cover backed by double steel belts.
-This texture lends the tire model a required toughness which permits it to boost the directional stability and lower its rolling resistance while still supporting the fuel-efficiency.
+This texture lends the tire model a required toughness which permits it to boost directional stability and lower its rolling resistance while still supporting fuel efficiency.